Physical Therapy For Degenerative Disc Disease

 For others, the pain significantly affects their everyday lives.

-Pain associated with degenerative disc disease includes pain that:
+Degenerative disc disease pain includes pain that:

 • Primarily affects the lower back